GiggleLiu/ScientificComputingForPhysicists/README.md

-# Scientific Computing for Physicists, with Julia
+# Scientific Computing for Physicists with Julia

 See <https://book.jinguo-group.science/> for more information.